robashaw/basisopt/README.md

 BasisOpt is a python library for the optimization of Gaussian basis sets as used in most quantum chemistry packages.
 It is currently under development, but should be reasonably stable.

+## Installation

+Currently the easiest way to install a development version is to clone this repo locally, change to the folder, and use `poetry`:

+	poetry install -v
+	poetry run pytest

 ## Contributing

 Contributions are welcomed, either in the form of raising issues or pull requests on this repo.
 Please take a look at the Code of Conduct before interacting, which includes instructions for reporting any violations.